Life Science Lunch: Innovative life sciences across disciplines – Part 1

 - How are memories formed and stored?
 Experimental, computational and theoretical approaches to study neural plasticity

 Associate Professor Marianne Fyhn, Department of Biosciences, Faculty of Mathematics and Natural Sciences, UiO.

 Fyhn is head of Centre for Integrative Neuroplasticity (CINPLA) which is one of the strategic research initiatives at the Faculty of Mathematics and Natural Sciences with biologists, physicists, informaticians and medical researchers working side by side.

 Associate Professor Siri Leknes, Department of Psychology, Faculty of Social Sciences, UiO and the Intervention Centre, Oslo University Hospital

 Leknes will discuss how the brain's endorphin and oxytocin systems contribute to love and well-being in humans and other animals.
 She will also talk about her collaboration with chemists to develop new and more accurate measuring methods for these small molecules in humans.

 - From Interactive music-dance to clinical tool for cerebral palsy

-Associate Professor Alexander Jensenius, Faculty of Humanities, UiO
+Associate Professor Alexander Jensenius, Department of Musicology, Faculty of Humanities, UiO

 Jensenius will talk about the unlikely story of how his basic music research has led to medical innovation.
 In 2005 he developed a method for visualizing the movements of dancers – motiongrams – with a set of accompanying software tools.
 Now this method is at the core of CIMA – Computer-based Infant Movement Assessment – a clinical system currently being tested in hospitals around the world, with the aim of detecting early-born infants' risk of developing cerebral palsy.